LongChenCV/HybridDetectionGAN/README.md

 # HybridDetectionGAN
 This is the source code of the paper "Perceptual underwater image enhancement with deep learning and physical priors"

-Long Chen, Zheheng Jiang, Lei Tong, Zhihua Liu, Aite Zhao, Qianni Zhang, Junyu Dong, and Huiyu.
+Long Chen, Zheheng Jiang, Lei Tong, Zhihua Liu, Aite Zhao, Qianni Zhang, Junyu Dong, and Huiyu Zhou.
 "Perceptual underwater image enhancement with deep learning and physical priors".

 ---
 ### Abstract